Track mileage automatically

 If you use the detailed method, you need to keep all receipts of your medical travel expenses in order to claim them.
 You are able to deduct all qualified public transport fares, and if you travel with your vehicle - all costs of operating and owning it.
 These include fuel, oil, insurance, maintenance, depreciation and more.

 With the simplified method, you will be able to claim a flat medical mileage rate and you won’t need to keep detailed records.
 However, the CRA may still ask you to provide documentation to support your medical mileage claim, so we recommend keeping a logbook of your medical travel.
-See the flat cents per km rate for medical mileage.

 Medical travel over 80 kilometres in Canada and abroad